Golf: Tee It Up!

-Golf: Tee It Up! is a downloadable arcade-style golf title, developed by Housemarque and published by Activision for the Xbox 360.
-The title was released on July 9, 2008.
-The title has two courses with a third that can be added as downloadable content.
-The title is an arcade game that has simple mechanics designed for approachable, fun, and short games.
+Golf: Tee It Up! is a 2008 golf video game developed by Housemarque and published by Activision for the Xbox 360, released as a downloadable title.

 Gameplay

-Golf: Tee It Up! has simple game mechanics designed for approachability.
+Golf: Tee It Up! has simple game mechanics designed for approachable, fun and short games.
 The two joysticks allow for aiming while the distance the ball is hit and accuracy are controlled by three presses of a single button.
 The other major control mechanic is called focus.
-This allows you to boost your maximum distance or even alter the flight of the ball mid-flight to hit that perfect spot.
+This allows players to boost your maximum distance or even alter the flight of the ball mid-flight to hit that perfect spot.